 Upon execution of the 2019 License Agreement with NIH, we paid NIH a one-time upfront fee of \$20,000.
 We are obligated to pay NIH a low single-digit royalty on net sales of any product or process produced by or using the Licensed Technology.
 If we sublicense the Licensed Technology, we will be required to pay NIH a low-single-digit royalty on any non-royalty sublicensing income.
 As of March 23, 2023, NIH has not been paid any royalties under the 2019 License Agreement with NIH.
 In the event that the royalties (excluding the royalty on sublicensing income) owed to NIH do not amount to a specified minimum ranging from the low to mid five figures based on the license year in each year following September 2019, the licensee must also pay NIH the difference between the royalty paid and the applicable minimum royalty payment.
 Within 60 days of execution of the 2019 License Agreement with NIH we paid \$5,000 to NIH.
 Within 60 days of January 1, 2020 \$5,000 was paid to NIH, being the difference between royalties paid and the minimum sum payable.
 Within 60 days of January 1, 2021 \$5,000 was paid to NIH, being the difference between royalties paid and the minimum sum payable.
-Within 60 days of January 1, 2023 \$10,000 was paid to NIH, being the difference between royalties paid and the minimum sum payable.
+Within 60 days of January 1, 2022 \$10,000 was paid to NIH, being the difference between royalties paid and the minimum sum payable.
+Within 60 days of January 1, 2022 \$10,000 was paid to NIH, being the difference between royalties paid and the minimum sum payable.
+Within 60 days of January 1, 2022 \$10,000 was paid to NIH, being the difference between royalties paid and the minimum sum payable.
 Within 60 days of January 1, 2023 \$10,000 was paid to NIH, being the difference between royalties paid and the minimum sum payable.
 In addition, we are required to pay NIH milestone payments of up to an aggregate of \$3.24 million upon the achievement of specified development, regulatory and commercial milestones for each Licensed Product.

 Unless earlier terminated, the 2019 License Agreement with NIH will continue until expiry of the last to expire Licensed Patent.
 5 patent families licensed under the 2019 License Agreement with NIH that cover the SNAPvax platform, if granted, are expected to expire in April 2038, in May 2039, in October 2039, in February 2042 and in June 2042, without giving effect to any potential patent term extensions or patent term adjustments.
-Two patent families licensed under the 2019 License Agreement with NIH that cover the syntholytic platform, if granted, are expected to expire in April 2040 and in October 2041, without giving effect to any potential patent term extensions or patent term adjustments.
+Two patent families licensed under the 2019 License Agreement with NIH that cover the syntholytic platform, if granted, are expected to expire in April 2040 and in October 2041, without giving effect to any potential patent term adjustments.
 Either party may terminate for the uncured breach of the other party.
 We may terminate the agreement at any time upon 60 days' prior written notice.
 NIH may terminate the agreement upon the occurrence of certain events.